 It’s time to capitalize on these 3 rent payment trends

-The pandemic has accelerated the adoption of technology that makes rent payments more convenient, efficient and flexible for property operators and tenants alike.
+New technology makes rent payments more convenient, efficient and flexible for property operators and renters alike.

 Three major trends are shaping the future of rent payment technology.
 Capitalizing on them today can help you optimize and modernize your operations for tomorrow.

 Domenick Ferrera is VP of Commercial Real Estate Digital Revenue at JPMorgan Chase, as well as a self-taught investor who owns and operates eight units across three multifamily properties in Westchester, New York.

 Ferrera explains the technology consumers use every day for shopping, entertainment, transportation and more has shaped their expectations for service and speed in all aspects of their lives — including paying rent.
 “The Amazons, Netflixes and Ubers of the world are providing a solution that's very efficient and very easy,” he says.